memoria-io/atom/README.md

 [![Code Smells](https://sonarcloud.io/api/project_badges/measure?project=memoria-io_atom&metric=code_smells)](https://sonarcloud.io/summary/new_code?id=memoria-io_atom)
 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=memoria-io_atom&metric=sqale_rating)](https://sonarcloud.io/summary/new_code?id=memoria-io_atom)

 > هذا العلم والعمل وقف للّه تعالي اسأل اللّه ان يرزقنا الاخلاص فالقول والعمل
 >
 > This work and knowledge is for the sake of Allah, may Allah grant us sincerity in what we say or do.

 ## Introduction

+**Disclaimer:**
+> `atom` is on edge, it's a work in progress and a pragmatic learning effort, so feel free to create issues or PRs.

 Atom is an SDK to accelerate development, and it's a constant learning effort.
 Atom relies heavily on [Vavr](https://www.vavr.io/).

 The currently used JDK is `Java 20` and the motivation is to use the latest available JDK.

+## Documentation

+Can be found under the [.docs](/.docs) directory

 ## Modules

 ![](.docs/atom.jpg)

-### `core` module
+* The `core` module

-The `core` module consists of and intended to only contain **POJO** utilities, and standard interfaces which are implemented by child modules
+    * The `core` module consists of and intended to only contain **POJO** utilities, and standard interfaces which are implemented by child modules

-Some utilities like for configuration management like `ConfigFileOps`, and `ResourceFileOps` (similar to Typesafe HOCOON library)
+    * Some utilities like for configuration management like `ConfigFileOps`, and `ResourceFileOps` (similar to Typesafe HOCOON library)

-* The `ResourceFileOps` utility for reading resource based files even inside JAR packaged projects
-* The `ConfigFileOps` utility is a for reading configuration files:
-    * Allows nesting of files using a marker e.g `include: sub_file.yaml` would replace this line with content of `sub_file.yaml`
-    * Reading as a system environment variable if not found as environment variable or else the default value if it was
-      supplied:
-        * `path: ${JAVA_HOME}`
-        * `myVar: ${SOME_VAR:-defaultValue}`
-    * Reading java system properties `System.setProperty("MY_SYSTEM_PROPERTY", "2000");`

-### `sec` module
+* `sec` module

-`sec` for security utilities, e.g encryption, hashing, json web tokens etc. You can check the pom for more details on the libraries it depends on.
+    * `sec` for security utilities, e.g encryption, hashing, json web tokens etc. You can check the pom for more details on the libraries it depends on.

-### `text` module
+* `text` module

-The `text` module is utilities and standardization of text serialization/deserialization, it relies on jackson libraries.
+    * The `text` module is utilities and standardization of text serialization/deserialization, it relies on jackson libraries.

-**Disclaimer:**
-> `atom` is on edge, it's a work in progress and a pragmatic learning effort, so feel free to create issues or PRs.

 ## Usage